CodeEagle22/SIRITVIS/README.md

 ### Trending Topic Geo Visualisation

+Topic Mapper excels at mapping the spatial distribution of tweets and Instagram posts globally.
+It accomplishes this by associating each location with its top trending topics and their frequencies, all using pre-trained topic models.
+Furthermore, it categorizes and color-codes these locations based on sentiment, providing users with a quick overview of sentiment distribution, including counts for positive, negative, and neutral tweets.

+Users can effortlessly explore specific keywords through a dropdown interface, allowing them to see how frequently these keywords appear on the world map.
+This feature simplifies the process of grasping and navigating research findings.

 ```python
 # The cleaned_file variable might also be used as data_source attribute value
 # The saved_model variable might also be used as the model_source attribute value, for example, model_source = saved_model